bukiro/PECS-Work-Assets/README.md

 Bugs:

 Next steps:
-- Group all json content by source book
 - Use eslint
 - Use strict templates
 - Create Modal directive that allows modals that don't close when clicking outside